 We hope that buskers can keep their performances simple in nature with high mobility so as to ensure the provision of emergency vehicular access.
 We want to reiterate that the frontline staff will handle situations in an accommodating and pragmatic manner to ensure the street performers can perform in a free and comfortable environment.

-WKCDA adapts a pragmatic approach and be accommodating in implementing the guidelines, and provides adequate training for frontline staff to handle different situations.
+WKCDA adapts a pragmatic and accommodating approach in implementing the guidelines, and also provides adequate training for frontline staff to handle different situations.

-WKCDA hopes to strike a balance between freedom of artistic expression and the comfort and safety of the public using the public space.
-Therefore, performers intending to use dangerous materials or to involve animal acts in their performance are required to be members of the “West Kowloon Street Performer Programme”.
+WKCDA hopes to strike a balance between freedom of artistic expression and the comfort and safety of the visitors using the public space.
+Therefore, performers intending to use dangerous materials or to involve animal acts in their performance are required to be members of the “West Kowloon Street Performance Scheme”.
 The volume of performance must be kept to a reasonable level, not above 85dB within 2 meters.

 Performers are allowed to seek voluntary contributions through passing around a hat, leaving open an instrument case or other receptacle etc. It must be emphasised that any contributions made by the audience are on a voluntary basis.Performers may sell original creations (for example CDs, portraits or caricatures, handicrafts etc).

 WKCDA will review the guidelines periodically, and has started a trial run in the Nursery Park.
-We seek to learn from the experience with an aim to improving the guidelines.
+We seek to learn from the experience with an aim to optimize the guidelines.

 Filming and Photography

-The key issue is the impact on park users.
-It is clear that professional filming and photography generally involves a considerable amount of equipment, personnel and the occupation of designated space.
-In order to ensure that such use is being managed properly, we will require the activity to be approved.
+The key concern is the impact on park users.
+Undoubtedly, professional filming and photography generally involve a considerable amount of equipment, personnel and the occupation of designated spaces.
+To ensure that such use is being managed properly, we would require an approval beforehand. .
 If any filming/ photography is found to be for commercial purposes and not pre-approved as required by the Bylaw and guidelines, the persons may be required to stop and obtain the necessary permit before it can proceed.
-We do not intend to restrict filming or photography of a casual or even serious nature.
-Material intended for news and current affairs programmes falls outside of the scope of these guideline and is not subject to a permit.
+After all, we do not intend to restrict amateur filming or photography.
+Material intended for news and current affairs programmes falls outside of the scope of these guidelines and is not subject to a permit.

 There is no restriction on wedding photography when photographic activities are undertaken by amateur individuals or groups.
 However, commercial wedding photographers wishing to use the park or public areas for photo-shoots are required to register in advance to obtain a one-year permit for which a fee will be charged.

-Any organised activity or event with more than participants taking place with the Park or other outdoor public area requires approval from the WKCDA before it can proceed.
-The Park and public open space are envisaged to be welcoming and accessible for all.
-They should be managed in a way that encourages a wide range of uses and activities within shared spaces, while respecting and balancing the needs of different users.
+Any organised activity or event with more than participants taking place within the Park or other outdoor public area requires approval from the WKCDA before it can proceed.
+The Park and public open space are envisaged to be welcoming and accessible to all.
+They should be managed in a way that encourage a wide range of uses and activities within shared spaces, while respecting and balancing the needs of different users.